 If the Apple logo appears on the screen, there probably isn’t a problem with your iPhone’s hardware — it was a software crash.
-My article called My iPhone Is Frozen will tell you exactly what to do to fix your iPhone.
+Check out my my other article on frozen iPhones, which will tell you exactly what to do to fix your iPhone.
 If the Apple logo doesn’t appear on the screen, keep reading.

 A brief tour of the inside of your iPhone will help you understand why your screen is black.
 There are two pieces of hardware that we’ll talk about: Your iPhone’s display and the logic board.

 The logic board is the brains behind the operation of your iPhone, and every part of your iPhone connects to it.
 The display shows you the images you see, but the logic board tells it what to display.

 The entire display of your iPhone is removable, but it’s a lot more complicated than you might think!
 There are four major components built into your iPhone’s display:

 - The LCD screen, which displays the images you see on your iPhone.

 - The digitizer, which is the part of the display that processes touch.
 It digitizes your finger, which means it turns the touch of your finger into a digital language your iPhone can understand.

 - The front-facing camera.